JakeDern/otel-arrow/docs/otap_basics.md

 Handling ArrowPayload for the `LOGS` table is easy.
 We've already established the Schema for the _arrow_ stream and there's been no change, so the `schema_id` remains `"0"`.
-The only message we need is a single RecordBatch message contianing the new log.
+The only message we need is a single RecordBatch message containing the new log.
 The `record` field then looks like this:

 ```
 ---------------